AqwamCreates/DataPredict/docs/API/Others/RandomNetworkDistillation.md

 #### Parameters

-* ModelParametersArray: A table containing model parameters (matrix/table) to be given to be given to each model stored in OneVsAll object.
-The position of the parameters determines which model it belongs to.
+* TargetModelParameters: Target network model parameters to be used for predictor network training.

+* PredictorModelParameters: Predictor network model parameters to be trained so that it tries to match up with target network model parameters.

 ## Inherited From